agsb/immu/Presentation.md

 ## More with less

-Also, could be extended, with use of pseudo op-codes for more “inner functions”, eg.
+Also, could JUMP be extended, with use of pseudo op-codes for more “inner functions” as a inline lookup table:

 ```
 if WR greather than LAST_VM_CODE, then Execute NEST